Jerome-Pooh/AWS_Jerome_nextwork/VPC Monitoring with Flow Logs/Readme.md

 3. Attach previously created policy
 4. Name: `NextWorkVPCFlowLogsRole`

-Return to VPC > Flow Logs and select this role.
+## Return to VPC > Flow Logs and select this role.

 ---

 ### 🔹 Step 5: Test VPC Peering Connection
+1. Go to **EC2** > Connect to Instance - NextWork VPC 1 using EC2 instance connect

-1. **Ping VPC 2 from VPC 1** using private IP — fails
+2. **Ping VPC 2 from VPC 1** using private IP — fails
-2. Ping VPC 2 using public IP — succeeds
+3. Ping VPC 2 using public IP — succeeds

 > ⚡ **Explanation:** No route exists for private IP.
 This tells us a **peering connection** and **route update** is needed.